d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 :width:`400px`
 :label:`fig_filters`

-Interestingly in the lowest layers of the network, the model learned feature extractors that resembled some traditional filters.
+Interestingly, in the lowest layers of the network, the model learned feature extractors that resembled some traditional filters.
 :numref:`fig_filters`
 shows lower-level image descriptors.